samche42/ShiftScan/README.md

 #### Step 5: Visualization

 This step is optional.
-The visualization script should be run in the same folder as the outputted results.
+The visualization script should be run in the same folder as the outputted result files.
 The script is run with:

 ```python3 visualization.py ```